Wednesday July 3, 2019

 The Concert of Sacred Music

-The Concert of Sacred Music at Trinity-St. Paul’s United Church on Thursday, July 4 with Choir and Orchestra will feature Canadian composer Imant Raminsh stunning Ave Verum Corpus and the North American premiere of the Missa Brevis Latviensis by Toronto composer George Juris Kenins.
-This work, commissioned by the outstanding State Choir “Latvija” in 2017, was first performed by them in Riga, Latvia on August 22, 2017 to great critical acclaim.
-Dedicated to, and inspired by, the 500th Anniversary of the Reformation, it is a significant addition to the catalogue of Canadian Sacred Choral music.
-Both of these works will be performed by our principal guest choir.
+Featured repertoire will include Imant Raminsh’ stunning Ave Verum Corpus and Ubi Caritas, and the North American premiere of the Missa Brevis Latviensis by Toronto composer George Juris Kenins.
+This work, commissioned by the State Choir Latvija in 2017, was first performed by them in Riga, Latvia on August 22, 2017 to great critical acclaim.
+Dedicated to, and inspired by, the 500th Anniversary of the Reformation, it is a significant addition to the catalogue of Canadian sacred choral music.
+Both of these works will be performed by the State Choir Latvija

-Concert of Orchestral and Chamber Music
+The Concert of Orchestral and Chamber Music

 The Concert of Orchestral and Chamber Music on Friday, July 5 at Koerner Hall is presented in partnership with the Toronto Latvian Concert Association and will serve as a launch event for a new Centrediscs recording of music by Latvian-Canadian composers Jānis Kalniņš, Tālivaldis Ķeniņš and Imant Raminsh.
 Featured artists on the recording and in the concert will be conductor Māris Sirmais, violinist Laura Zariņa, pianist Arthur Ozolins, and members of the Canadian Opera Company Orchestra.